sherrillmix/taxonomizr/README.md

 More specialized functions are:
  * `getId`: convert a biological name to taxonomic ID
+ * `getRawTaxonomy`: find all taxonomic ranks for a taxonomic ID
  * `getAccessions`: find accessions for a given taxonomic ID
  * `makeNewick`: generate a Newick formatted tree from taxonomic output